nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 ### Serialization of Custom Data Types for Distributed Applications

 Transmission of data between fragments of a multi-fragment application is done via the [Unified Communications X (UCX)](https://openucx.org/) library.
 In order to transmit data, it must be serialized into a binary form suitable for transmission over a network.
-For Tensors ({ref}{cpp:class}`C++ <holoscan::Tensor>`/{py:class}`Python <holoscan.core.Tensor>`), strings and various scalar and vector numeric types, serialization is already built in.
+For Tensors ({cpp:class}`C++ <holoscan::Tensor>`/{py:class}`Python <holoscan.core.Tensor>`), strings and various scalar and vector numeric types, serialization is already built in.
 For more details on concrete examples of how to extend the data serialization support to additional user-defined classes, see the separate page on {ref}`serialization<object-serialization>`.

 (building-and-running-a-distributed-application)=